Department of Consumer Affairs Board of Pharmacy

 YOUR CHILD'S MEDICATION

-Four most common mistakes children make with medicines are:
+Four common mistakes children make with medicines are:

 1. Stopping too soon.